badal982003/flipkart_clone/README.md

-# flipkart-clone-html-css-and-javascript
+# flipkart-clone-with-html-css-and-javascript
-flipkart clone html css and javascript
+flipkart clone with html css and javascript